VIAME/VIAME/doc/build_and_install_guide.rst

 Next, do a git submodule update to pull down all required packages.
 In TortoiseGit right click on the folder you checked out the source into, move to the TortoiseGit menu section, and select `Submodule Update`.

+Next, install any required dependencies for items you want to build.
+If using CUDA, version 8.0 is desired, along with Python 2.7.
+Other versions have yet to be tested extensively.
+On Windows it can also be beneficial to use Anaconda to get multiple python packages.
+Boost Python (turned on by default when Python is enabled) requires Numpy and a few other dependencies.

-Now, create a build folder and run the CMake GUI (`https://cmake.org/runningcmake/`).
+Finally, create a build folder and run the CMake GUI (`https://cmake.org/runningcmake/`).
 Point it to your source and build directories, select your compiler of choice, and setup and build flags you want.